dchampion/crypto/doc/NumberTheory.md

 If $p$ is prime, then the only possible square roots of $1$ modulo $p$ are $1$ and $-1$.

-This is useful because it is used to test very large integers for primality (see subsection [Finding Large Primes](#finding-large-primes) for a more thorough discussion).
+This is useful because it can be used to test very large integers for primality (see subsection [Finding Large Primes](#finding-large-primes) for a more thorough discussion).

 ## Proof
 - Let $a^2 \equiv 1 \pmod{p}$, giving that $a$ is the square root of $1$ modulo $p$